 Flexible and Affordable

 We’ve decided to focus on those computer / IT degrees that can be earned online because they allow busy working adults to study at their own pace and when it is convenient for them.
-Traditional degrees earned at brick-and mortar schools make it incredibly difficult for working adults with family responsibilities to pursue higher education.
+Traditional degrees earned at brick-and-mortar schools make it incredibly difficult for working adults with family responsibilities to pursue higher education.

 Have you always been fascinated by the inner workings of computer systems or applications?
 Have you ever wanted to build your own iPhone app or program?
 A computer science degree helps students better understand the history of computing as well as learning to code/program, and the fundamentals of computer architecture.
 Graduates will have the ability to build apps, infrastructures, databases, software, and operating systems that expand the technology of computing.
-You’ll learn a variety of programming languages as well, including object-oriented (OOP) and functional languages, and individual coding like C++, Python, Java, SQL, OpenGL, Objective-C, Swift, MATLAB and countless others
+They’ll learn a variety of programming languages as well, including object-oriented (OOP) and functional languages, and individual coding like C++, Python, Java, SQL, OpenGL, Objective-C, Swift, MATLAB and countless others